-Southern US is absolutely filled with so much history, from civil rights moments to being the home place of American presidents.
-But one things is for certain; each southern US city has it’s own specific charm that is bound to be calling your name!
+The southern US is absolutely filled with so much history, from civil rights moments to being the home place of American presidents.
+But one things is for certain; each southern US city has its own specific charm that is bound to be calling your name!

 Whether you want beautiful gardens and stunning architecture, to learn about southern US’s dark history, or explore the haunted streets of some of America’s oldest cities, we know there will be city that is right for you in our list!

 If you’re a fan of history, beautiful parks, and antebellum architecture, then Savannah is definitely one of the cities in the south that you should visit!

 Savannah is actually the oldest city in Georgia, and with it comes so much character.
 In the historic district, you will find cobblestoned squares, horse-drawn carriages, and the beautiful Gothic-Revival Cathedral of Saint John the Baptist.
 We also recommend stopping by Forsyth Park, its such a gorgeous beauty spot!

 Cities in the south are notorious for being haunted as they are some of the oldest in the US, and Savannah is no exception.
 There’s numerous accounts of haunted happenings and ghost stories in Savannah, there’s a lot of ghost tours that are sure to send a chill down your spine.

 If you’re looking for some fun things to do on your trip to Savannah, we have written a blog post on 17 things to do in Savannah – there is something for everyone on the list!

 We absolutely LOVE New Orleans, it is definitely one of the most popular and vibrant cities in the south.
 With an extended history of art, music, and culture, it’s definitely hard to not fall in love with New Orleans!